 Notes and Records of the Royal Society

-The Wiltshire and Swindon History Centre holds the personal papers of the Astronomer Royal Nevil Maskelyne, including his memorandum and account books.
+The Wiltshire and Swindon History Centre holds some of the personal papers of the Astronomer Royal Nevil Maskelyne.

 Holding the collections of the former Borough Museum and the Greenwich Local History Library, the Greenwich Heritage Centre was transferred to the newly formed Royal Greenwich Heritage Trust in the summer of 2014.
 The Centre holds a variety of material connected to the Observatory, from photographs and postcards, to its rare copy of the “pirated” edition of Flamsteed’s Historia Coelestis Libri Duo which was published in 1712 and is especially important as, unusually, it contains nine of the rare Francis Place Etchings which date from around 1676.

 The Science Museum (London) has several telescopes and objects from the observatory in its collections.
 Much of the material is in stores and can be visited by special request.

 Located in Central London, the Royal Astronomical Society published numerous papers authored by Observatory Staff.
 It also holds what is believed to be a complete run of the Observatory’s own publications from at least 1811 onwards.
 These include the Annals, Bulletins and Annual Reports.

 The SAO/NASA Astrophysics Data System (ADS) is a Digital Library portal for researchers in Astronomy and Physics, operated by the Smithsonian Astrophysical Observatory (SAO) under a NASA grant.
 The ADS maintains three bibliographic databases containing more than 10.6 million records: Astronomy and Astrophysics, Physics, and arXiv e-prints.

 The Internet Archive is a digital repository of a wide range of books and other cultural media.
 Google Books connects readers to the digitised books of important libraries across the world.